In order to use an application in Colony Blueprints, you must first specify how to deploy and configure it.

 The YAML file contains a few basic definitions about the application.
 In this section, we'll review the most basic ones needed in order to start the application:

-TIP: For more information about each code section, click the icon next to it.
+TIP: For more information about each sequence or key value pair, click the icon next to it.

 kind: application inputs:

 - ...: '' - ...: '' infrastructure:

 spec: azure: vm_size: ... aws: instance_type: ... connectivity:

 external: - port_info: path: '' port: ....
 Internal: - port_info: path: '' port: .... permissions:

 os_type: ... image: ami: - id: ... region: ... username: ... azure_image: - urn: ... username: ... configuration: